Missouri vs. Utah State Predictions & Picks - NCAA Tournament First Round

 Missouri vs. Utah State Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Thursday's contest that pits the Utah State Aggies (26-8) against the Missouri Tigers (24-9) at Golden 1 Center has a projected final score of 78-73 (based on our computer prediction) in favor of Utah State, who is slightly favored in this matchup.
-Tipoff is at TBA on March 16.
+Thursday's contest that pits the Utah State Aggies (26-8) versus the Missouri Tigers (24-9) at Golden 1 Center has a projected final score of 78-73 (based on our computer prediction) in favor of Utah State, who is a small favorite in this matchup according to our model.
+Game time is at 1:40 PM on March 16.

+Based on our computer prediction, Utah State is projected to cover the spread (1.5) against Missouri.
+The two teams are projected to fall short of the 155.5 total.

 Missouri vs. Utah State Game Info & Odds